 What kind of curriculum will the school have?

 ILA SF intends to be an International Baccalaureate School (IB) and the school description is being written in alignment with IB principals, policies and practices.
 ILA SF will apply for candidacy upon opening and the first cohort of 6th graders will experience IB-aligned curriculum and instruction.

 Would this be a public school?

 Yes, this would be a public school and free to families living in San Francisco.

 When would the school open?

-If the small-school-by-design proposal is accepted and/or the charter is authorized by SFUSD, the school could open as early as August 2020.
+If the small-school-by-design proposal is accepted by SFUSD, the school could open as early as August 2020.

-What can I do to support the charter school?
+What can I do to support the school?

 Sign our petition on the home page of this website or send a letter to a SFUSD Board Member.
 Please contact email@example.com to sign the petition.